xrpronin17/xrpl-dev-portal/content/references/http-websocket-apis/api-conventions/rate-limiting.md

 // reason:  threshold exceeded
 ```

-If the connection is closed because of rate limiting, the close code is `1008` and the close message is the string `threshold exceeded`.
+If the connection is closed because of rate limiting, the close code is <span class="code-snippet">1008</span> and the close message is the string <span class="code-snippet">threshold exceeded</span>.

 ## JSON-RPC Rate Limited Error